iopkelvin/askdarcel-api/README.md

   Alternatively, you can generate random fixtures:
   - `rake db:setup db:populate`

+6. (Optional) Run the background job worker.
+  - To run a worker to continuously process background jobs:
+    - `rake jobs:work`
+  - To run a worker to process all existing background jobs and exit:
+    - `rake jobs:workoff`

-6. Run the development server.
+7. Run the development server.
   - `rails s -b 0.0.0.0`
-7. Do NOT do sudo install -rails
+8. Do NOT do sudo install -rails